MMMBop

 "MMMBop" is a song written and performed by American pop rock band Hanson.
 It was released on March 24, 1997, by Mercury Records as the lead single from their first full-length studio album, Middle of Nowhere (1997).
 The song is the band's most successful single to date and was nominated for Record of the Year and Best Pop Performance by a Duo or Group with Vocals at the 40th Annual Grammy Awards.
 "MMMBop" was a major success worldwide, reaching number one in at least 12 countries, including Australia, Canada, Germany, New Zealand, the United Kingdom, and the United States.
 Its music video was directed by Tamra Davis.

 The song was voted the best single of the year in The Village Voice Pazz & Jop critics poll, while also topping critics' polls from such media as Rolling Stone, Spin, and VH1, and was ranked number 20 on VH1's "100 Greatest Songs of the 90s", as well as number 98 on VH1's "100 Greatest Songs of the Past 25 Years".
 In 2023, Hanson released a new version of "MMMBop", entitled "MMMBop 2.0", in collaboration with English pop punk band Busted.

 Background and composition

 The song "MMMBop" originally appeared on Hanson's 1996 independent album MMMBop with a slower tempo, but was reworked as an upbeat pop track by producers the Dust Brothers.
 This became the hit version.
-In an August 2004 interview with Songfacts, Zac Hanson explained the song's origins:
+In an August 2004 interview with Songfacts, Zac Hanson explained the song's origins, and described how it began as "the background part for another song", when the band were making their first independent album.

-That song started out really as the background part for another song.
-We were making our first independent album and we were trying to come up with a background part.
-We started singing a slightly different incarnation of what is now the chorus of "MMMbop".
-That sort of stuck in our heads and never really worked as a background part, and over a couple of years, that piece really has stuck in our heads and we really crafted the rest of the song – the verses and bridge and so on.

-What that song talks about is, you've got to hold on to the things that really matter.
-"MMMbop" represents a frame of time or the futility of life.
-Things are going to be gone, whether it's your age and your youth, or maybe the money you have, or whatever it is, and all that's going to be left are the people you've nurtured and have really built to be your backbone and your support system.

-They [the lyrics] weren't inspired by one artist in particular.
-The first music that we got into was '50s and '60s music.
-If anything, "MMMbop" was inspired by The Beach Boys and vocal groups of that era – using your voice as almost a doo-wop kind of thing.
-It was something we almost stumbled upon.
+Zac Hanson described the song as being about "[holding] onto the things that really matter".
+He stated that whilst the lyrics were not inspired by any specific artists, the song was inspired by 1950s and 1960s vocal groups such as The Beach Boys.

 "MMMBop" is written and composed in the key of A major.